african art exhibitions in stunning venues.

-The African Art Series are specially curated pop-up art events set in stunning venues, to celebrate the unprecedented rise in appreciation of African art, in the UK and globally.
+The African Art Series are specially curated pop-up art exhibitions set in stunning venues around the UK, to celebrate the unprecedented rise in appreciation of African art globally.

-The Series was launched with a three day exhibition in the elegant surroundings of Bvlgari Hotel in Knightsbridge London, in collaboration with Sotheby's, on 7th to 9th October 2021.
+The Series was launched with a three day exhibition in the exquisite ambience of the Grand Ballroom at Bvlgari Hotel in Knightsbridge London, in collaboration with Sotheby's, on 7th to 9th October 2021.

 The exhibition showcased artwork from new and established artists from Africa, and the African diaspora, to reflect the increasing interest and appetite for contemporary African art.
 The event was a success and it is highly anticipated that the Series will be a catalyst to the conversation on the emergence of African art, as an exciting new landscape for investment, with new generation collectors and seasoned art connoisseurs alike.